JackPotat0/jackpotat0.github.io/docs/game.md

 *May not appeal to a lot of people, but still worth to check out*

 #### Final Fantasy VIII (PC)
-Plot: Mess, Characters (esp Squall and Rinoa): Beautiful, Gameplay: Mess, Music: Beautiful.
+Plot: Mess, Characters (especially Squall and Rinoa): Beautiful, Gameplay: Mess, Music: Beautiful.
 Rated beautiful mess.
 Basically only Squall and Rinoa are the stars of this game.
 The important bits of other characters are either hidden in side quests or simply non existent.
 Seifer is such a wasted opportunity as a great rival to Squall.
 They could have done so much better with the story.
 Great OST, good use of motifs without making it repetitive like FFX.
 The gameplay... just nope.
 I used boosters in this game and did not regret a single bit.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |